Cell Products ⇢ Wild-type cells ⇢

 Phase I and Phase II metabolism

-A range of Phase I and Phase II enzymes have been identified in Def-INT organoids including CYP450, UGT, GST and CES.
+A range of Phase I and Phase II enzymes have been identified in the Intestinal organoids including CYP450, UGT, GST and CES.
 CYP3A4 is the highest CYP enzyme expressed in the human intestine and is involved in the metabolism of many drugs.
-Def-INT organoids display activity of CYP3A4 that can be induced upon incubation with RIF and VD3 at the mRNA and protein level.
+Our Intestinal organoids display activity of CYP3A4 that can be induced upon incubation with RIF and VD3 at the mRNA and protein level.
 A range of other relevant isoforms of the CYP450 superfamily are also expressed in the organoids, including CYP3A5, CYP2C9, CYP2C19, CYP2J2 and CYP2D6.

 Figure 4.
-CYP450 activity in Def-INT organoids.
+CYP450 activity in the Intestinal organoids.
 A) CYP3A4 activity can be induced with different doses of RIF and VD3.
 B) CYP3A4 mRNA expression can be induced with RIF and VD3.
-C) Def-INT organoids express the major isoforms of the CYP450 family at similar levels to human small intestine.
+C) Intestinal organoids express the major isoforms of the CYP450 family at similar levels to human small intestine.

 Figure_4